sts10/wordlist-information/readme.markdown

 EFF's short word list (with words that have unique three-character prefixes).
 [EFF writes of this list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases):

 > Each word has a unique three-character prefix.
-This means that future software could auto-complete words in the passphrase after the user has typed the first three characters
+This means that future software could auto-complete words in the passphrase after the user has typed the first three characters.
+>
 > All words are at least an edit distance of 3 apart.
 This means that future software could correct any single typo in the user's passphrase (and in many cases more than one typo).

 ```text